Limousin

 Limousin ([limuzɛ̃]; Lemosin [lemuˈzi]) is a former administrative region of southwest-central France.
+Named after the old province of Limousin, the administrative region was founded in 1960.
+It comprised three departments: Corrèze, Creuse, and Haute-Vienne.
 On 1 January 2016, it became part of the new administrative region of Nouvelle-Aquitaine.
-It comprised three departments: Corrèze, Creuse, and Haute-Vienne.

 Situated mostly in the west side of south-central French Massif Central, Limousin had (in 2010) 742,770 inhabitants spread out on nearly 17000 km2, making it the least populated region of metropolitan France.

-Forming part of the southwest of the country, Limousin is bordered by the regions of Centre-Val de Loire to the north, Auvergne to the east, Midi-Pyrénées to the south, Aquitaine to the southwest, and Poitou-Charentes to the west.
-Limousin is also part of the larger historical Occitania region.
+Forming part of the southwest of the country, Limousin was bordered by the regions of Centre-Val de Loire to the north, Auvergne to the east, Midi-Pyrénées to the south, Aquitaine to the southwest, and Poitou-Charentes to the west.
+Limousin was also part of the larger historical Occitania region.

 Population

-The population of Limousin is aging and, until 1999, was declining.
-The department of Creuse has the oldest population of any in France.
+The population of Limousin was aging and, until 1999, was declining.
+The department of Creuse had the oldest population of any in France.
 Between 1999 and 2004 the population of Limousin increased slightly, reversing a decline for the first time in decades.